Raise the Barn presented by Explore Minnesota takes you behind the scenes of Gopher basketball.

-Kimani Young recently completed his second season as assistant coach on Richard Pitino's staff at the University of Minnesota.
+Kimani Young is in his third season as assistant coach on Richard Pitino's staff at the University of Minnesota.

 Young came to Gold Country after spending the 2012-13 season on Coach Pitino's staff at Florida International University (FIU).
 Young assisted with all aspects of the program including recruiting, scouting of opponents and practice and game preparation.
 He was also in charge of creating and running individual training sessions for the guards and coordinated community service activities for the program.

 Young arrived at FIU after two stints (2006-08 & 2009-12) at New Heights Youth, Inc. in New York City as the program's athletic director.
 While at New Heights, Young managed all aspects of the basketball program, including the athletic budget, and built relationships within the basketball community.

 In between stints at New Heights, Young spent one season at St. John's University as the program's head team manager and video coordinator.
 He coordinated film exchange with opponents and oversaw the taping of all games and practices for the 2008-09 season.
 Young was also heavily involved in coordinating the team's community service activities in the New York City area.

 Working with youth is a passion for Young.
 He has served as the center director for the Police Athletic League of NYC at the Wynn Center (2005-06), assistant center director for the Police Athletic League at Miccio Center (2001-05), a therapeutic recreation assistant at Jewish Board of Family Children Services Kaplan House (1999-2000 and 2001-06) and the program director at Aim High Foundation/S. Carter AAU program in Brooklyn (1998-2000 and 2001-06).